dillonzq/LoveIt/README.md

 # Questions, ideas, bugs, pull requests?
 All feedback is welcome!
 Head over to the [issue tracker](https://github.com/Fastbyte01/KeepIt/issues).

+For more configuration info or other tips you can see the [wiki](https://github.com/Fastbyte01/KeepIt/wiki).

 # License
 LeaveIt is licensed under the MIT license.
 Check the LICENSE file for details.